 Student Saturday was developed to encourage anthropology students to attend the AAA annual meetings and provide programming of particular interest to them.
-This event includes the annual Graduate School Fair in addition to special programs designed specifically for students joining us in San Francisco.
+This event includes the annual Graduate School Fair in addition to special programs designed specifically for students joining us in Chicago.
 Anthropology students may attend Student Saturday at the discounted rate of only $50 for one-day admission.
 Registration includes access to all regular sessions and special events on Saturday.
 Special Programming will include:

 Sessions, workshops, roundtables, poster sessions, and film screenings of particular interest to students

 Note: Students who are registered for meeting sessions during the week are eligible to participate in sessions and events on Saturday.
 Please click here to access the preliminary program of sessions taking place at the Annual Meeting.